Forms

 • Problem Solving: Students will apply diverse methods to answer questions and explore solutions to problems.
 (Problem Solving Rubric)

-For complete details and a list of courses, visit the General Education Core Curriculum page of the Academic Catalog.
+For complete details and a list of courses, visit the General Education Curriculum page of the Academic Catalog.

 General Education Assessment Council (GEAC)

-The General Education Assessment Council leads the institution’s general education core curriculum planning and outcomes assessment efforts.
+The General Education Assessment Council leads the institution’s general education curriculum planning and outcomes assessment efforts.
 The Council is responsible for regularly reviewing the general education curriculum, recommending additions or deletions from the curriculum, ensuring adequate coverage of outcomes assessment, and developing and monitoring policies related to the program.
 Members of the Council include the SACSCOC liaison and representatives from each general education discipline and the faculty senate.

 The Council adheres to the following guidelines for certifying and decertifying courses as part of the General Education curriculum: